 I ask him what he's doing.
 "I'm trying to make the shape of my eyes look like slits," he says.
 I see.

 If he thinks it's awkward to paint on slitty eyes while I'm standing right next to him, he doesn't show it.
 "Have you ever stopped to think that you might be offending some people with all this?"
 I ask.
-"Nah, not at all because it's just a way of emphasizing facial contours, so it's not that bad," he says.
+"Nah, not at all, because it's just a way of emphasising facial contours, so it's not that bad," he says.

 The emperor believes he's making more of an effort to pay homage to Chinese culture by importing his costumes from China.
 When he can't, for whatever reason, he wears custom-made replicas.

 In his "carnival corner", a sort of shrine to China, stands a stone statue of Guan Yu protected by three samurai swords.
 Guan Yu was an ancient general who is seen today as a symbol of strength.
 At first, the emperor claims the statue and swords were "a gift from China", but later admits "they're not from China, but they sure look like it".